ronivay/XenOrchestraInstallerUpdater/README.md

 - gnupg (debian 10)
 ```

+#### Plugins

+Plugins are installed according to what is specified in `PLUGINS` variable inside `xo-install.cfg` configuration file.
+By default all available plugins that are part of xen orchestra repository are installed.
+This list can be narrowed down if needed and 3rd party plugins included.

 ### Appliance

 If you need to import an appliance directly to your host, you may use xo-appliance.sh script for this.
 It'll download a prebuilt Debian 10 image which has Xen Orchestra and XenOrchestraInstallerUpdater installed.